 Encompassing three of the world’s best art museums (Rijksmuseum, Van Gogh Museum, Stedelijk Museum) arranged around the Museumplein, as well as a handful of lesser-known museums and attractions, Oud-Zuid is one of Amsterdam’s grandest neighborhoods.
 Picture wide boulevards lined with grand mansions and several designer boutiques.
 Flanking Oud-Zuid on the north is the vast Vondelpark with a great range of dining options, from upscale Dutch, Indonesian, and Japanese near the museums to a high concentration of Ethiopian restaurants along the park’s northern edge.
 There’s also a good mix of high-end hotels and wallet-friendly mid-range digs here.

-East of Amsterdam-Centrum, this is a green and peaceful part of town with 19th-century botanical gardens, Artis Zoo, leafy boulevards, elegant squares, and one of Amsterdam’s largest parks.
-It’s a culture hub, too, with the Hermitage Amsterdam, Rembrandt House, Dutch National Opera & Ballet, and the Museum of WWII Dutch Resistance, all within a short walk of one another.
-The Jewish Historical Museum, Portuguese Synagogue, and the Auschwitz Monument provide a sobering introduction to the history of Dutch Jews.
+East of the City Center, this is a green and peaceful part of town with 19th-century botanical gardens, Artis Zoo, leafy boulevards, elegant squares, and one of Amsterdam’s largest parks.
+It’s a culture hub, too, with the Hermitage Amsterdam, and the Museum of WWII Dutch Resistance, all within a short walk of one another.
+The Auschwitz Monument provides a sobering introduction to the history of Dutch Jews.
 There are a few good restaurants, cafes, and bars here.
 Further east, Amsterdam-Oost is centered on the beautiful Oosterpark, its wide streets lined with stately 19th-century buildings.
 It’s a cultural melting pot, too, with Surinamese supermarkets, Turkish kebab joints, and a diverse range of eateries.

 Adjacent to Jordaan is Amsterdam-West with large (mostly) residential areas, the Western Islands with their smattering of cafes and restaurants, and the lively Westerpark neighborhood.
 The eponymous park – one of the city’s largest green spaces – combines expansive greenery with cultural events at Westergasfabriek, and the adjacent streets are home to a good variety of traditional brown cafes, one-of-a-kind shops, street markets, and hip new restaurants.